 If you do not meet the required English proficiency level, there may be alternative pathways available.
 Please see the options listed below or contact us to discuss your situation.

-If you require support, please contact us in advance to discuss your options.
+If you require a reader/writer or other support, please contact us in advance to discuss your options.

 In some cases, the Assessor may act as the reader writer if it is practical.
 Otherwise, the student will need to arrange and cover the cost of an additional Safety n Action team member to assist as the reader writer.